Inrego/SvgToPng/README.md

   SvgToPng [options]

 Options:
-  -f, --inputFile <inputfile> (REQUIRED)            The relative or absolute path to the input file or directory.
+  -f, --inputFile <inputfile>                       The relative or absolute path to the input file or directory.
-  -o, --outputDir <outputdir> (REQUIRED)            The relative or absolute path to the output files.
+  -o, --outputDir <outputdir>                       The relative or absolute path to the output files.
   -c, --profileConfig <profileconfig> (REQUIRED)    The relative or absolute path to the profile config file.
   --version                                         Show version information -?, -h, --help                                    Show help and usage information
 ```

+If `OutputDirectory` is specified in the config file, it will overwrite the program parameter.

+If `Input` is specified in the config file, it will process those as well as the input parameter sent to the program.

 ### Example
 Convert all .svg files found in `C:/InputFiles/` and save all output files in `C:/OutputFiles/`